Cyan Banister: Early life and education

 Banister grew up in Arizona.
 At the age of 15 she experienced homelessness and dropped out of high school.
 Banister spoke publicly about her early life at the 2018 TechCrunch Disrupt conference, from living on the streets to becoming a venture capitalist, crediting her success to incrementalism, capitalism, individualism, mentorship, and endless curiosity.
-She credited being obsessed with making more money — capitalism — as being what eventually saved her life.
+She credited being obsessed with making more money through capitalism as being what eventually saved her life.

 Career

 Banister started her career in non-executive positions at NBCUniversal, where she worked in systems administration and development support from 1999 to 2001.
-She was as a contributing writer to TechCrunch.
-Her first executive position was at the security startup IronPort in 2003.
+She was a contributing writer to TechCrunch.
+She worked at the security startup IronPort from 2003–2006.

-A self-taught engineer, Banister held several management roles at IronPort, which was sold to Cisco for $850 million in 2007.
+A self-taught engineer, Banister held management roles at IronPort.
+Ironport was sold to Cisco for $850 million in 2007.
 According to The Wall Street Journal, she found herself with money from the acquisition that she didn't know what to do with.
 She considered putting it in the stock market or in land, but settled on startups.
 The first check she wrote as an angel investor was to SpaceX."
 Banister invested early in several companies worth more than a billion dollars, including Uber, Affirm, Opendoor, and Postmates.

-In late 2007, with her husband Scott Banister and Jeffrey Wescott, she co-founded Zivity, a photography platform company, and in 2010 added nude photos of herself to Zivity's premium section.
+In 2007, Banister co-founded Zivity, a subscription platform for user-submitted photography, and led the company as its chief executive officer.
+She also appeared as a model on the site.
 She served as editor-in-chief until March 2016, when she became the first woman partner at Founders Fund, a Silicon Valley venture capital fund.
-At Founders Fund Banister has invested in companies like Niantic and HQ Trivia.
+At Founders Fund, Banister invested in companies like Niantic and HQ Trivia, and backed queer community app Yass through its FF Angel fund, the firm's vehicle for "inclusive and accessible" investments.
 She is also a co-founder of Thankroll.

 Founders Fund partner Brian Singerman wrote, "Our team has known Cyan for years and we've been continually impressed by her ability to identify some of the most impactful technology companies in the world at the earliest stages."
 Polina Marinova of Fortune wrote, "It's difficult to describe Banister as she does not fit perfectly in any box..."
 Marinova added that Shrug Capital founder Niv Dror said, "She likes to invest in weird things, sees things super early and just gets it."

 In March, 2020, Banister announced that she was leaving Founders Fund to join Long Journey Ventures to get back into angel investing.
+In March 2025, Banister and her partners at Long Journey Ventures, Arielle Zuckerberg and Lee Jacobs, closed their fourth early-stage fund, Long Journey IV, raising approximately $181.8 million to back what the firm calls "magically weird" founders.